vipulSharma18/Getting-Started-with-Quantization/README.md

 > Note: .vscode folder has a launch.json file with different debugging and testing launch configurations for easy use.

 ## Run benchmark:
 > Note: Run without tps_only=True to get trace of CPU and GPU kernels.
 > Note: Run with skip_first=3 wait=0 warmup=1 active=1 for small runs.
 > Note: Run with profile_compile=True to get profile trace of compilation process.
 > Note: Run with TORCH_TRACE="log/compile" to generate dynamo logs that can be parsed with tlparse log/compile/* --overwrite.
-Alternatively, can use TORCH_LOGS="dynamic,guards,recompiles,perf_hints,fusion"
+Alternatively, can use TORCH_LOGS="dynamic,guards,recompiles,perf_hints,fusion".

 **Baseline result**:
 ```